sumanthvemula/Angular-6-Allow-Input-Directive/README.md

 ```
 import {InputIntDirective} from './directives/input-int-directive';
 ```
-Note:"Please include import statement according to the location of directive."
+Note: "Please include import statement according to the location of directive."

 => Specify Module name in app.modules[declarations, exports].